Serum

 For prolactin results 700 – 2000 mIU/L:

 Moderately elevated prolactin.
 Consider causes including renal insufficiency; hypothyroidism; medications such as OCP and some antipsychotics, antidepressants or antiemetics; PCOS; recent or ongoing stressful events; excessive exercise; breastfeeding.
 Where applicable rule out pregnancy.
-The laboratory has ruled out a known spurious cause of hyperprolactinaemia called “macroprolactin”.
+On a first-time raised prolactin of 700 mU/L or greater, the laboratory will rule out a known spurious cause of hyperprolactinaemia called “macroprolactin”.

 If no clear cause is identified, a repeat measurement of prolactin is suggested.
 The sample should be taken at least 1 hour after waking, where applicable at day 1 to 4 of the follicular phase and if possible after any stressful circumstance/event has resolved.
+Advise the patient to sit quietly for 15 minutes in the waiting room prior to the blood test.
 If prolactin remains elevated at a similar or higher level consider discussing with endocrinology.

 For prolactin results >2000 mIU/L:

 Marked elevation of prolactin.
 Rule out pregnancy, breastfeeding or any drugs known to cause substantial elevation of prolactin e.g. some antipsychotics or antidepressants.
-The laboratory has ruled out a known spurious cause of hyperprolactinaemia called “macroprolactin”.
+On a first-time raised prolactin of 700 mU/L or greater, the laboratory will rule out a known spurious cause of hyperprolactinaemia called “macroprolactin”.

-If the above are ruled out, discussion with endocrinology is suggested.
+If the above are ruled out, discussion with endocrinology is appropriate.

 1 day